-When I first started hiking around the Potomac River in Virginia is when I first started to notice the red-winged blackbird.
+When I first started hiking around the Potomac River in Virginia is when I first started to notice the red winged blackbird.
 At first, I thought it was some type of Oriole because of how fast he flew by me and I’ll I saw was orange and black on it.
 I happened to be out with some birders and they filled me in.
 The picture of a male above was taken in Huntley Meadows Park in Alexandria, VA.
-Here are some facts on the bird.
+Here are some facts on the red winged blackbird.

 - Found in North and Central America

 - Found in salt/fresh water marshes, on golf courses, watercourses, wet roadsides, in meadows (where they breed) and during the wintertime they can be found in pastures or on rice patties.

 - red winged Blackbirds are one of the most prolific and renowned birds in North America.